What are the combustible dust classifications?

 For a dust explosion to occur, there has to be a “dust pentagon”, as the NFPA calls it.

 Explosions are an extreme hazard because they can cause serious injuries or death.
-They can occur when combustible dust is present in areas that are not properly ventilated.
+They can occur when combustible dust is present in improperly-ventilated areas.
 When a source of ignition, such as a spark from static electricity or friction ignites the dust cloud, it creates an explosion.
 The explosion then spreads through the entire area where the dust is located.

 Examples of combustible dust